aniou/of816/platforms/C256/README.md

 ## Latest changes

-* 2021-04-13: Better integration with current foenix system.
+* 2021-04-14: Better integration with Foenix systems: of816 now is located at lower memory addresses and can be run by issuing ``brun "forth.pgx"`` from BASIC.

+  After ``BYE`` a reset routine is called.

 * 2020-10-13: CUP/ED sequences support - now words AT-XY and PAGE works!